 To address ELD standards, all English Learners have been placed in a designated ELD group based on formative data collection, previous year's ELD data, and ELPAC data.
-We use EL Achieve where ELD standards are explicitly taught every Monday - Thursday from 8:05 - 8:35.
+We use EL Achieve where ELD standards are explicitly taught throughout the week.
 Students take the weekly and unit assessments to assess their learning specific to the ELD standards.
 Integrated ELD occurs throughout the school day in all content areas by providing language support.
 Teachers have been pushing academic discourse through strategic partnerships, structured talk protocols, levels of questioning, and sentence frames.
 We have been using the text Academic Conversations by Jeff Zwiers to ground our work.
 In addition, a number of our teachers have been GLAD certified to provide supports during integrated ELD.
-Inskeep teachers provide visuals, explicit vocabulary instruction, and color-coding, graphic organizers to provide access for our English learners.
+Slauson teachers provide visuals, explicit vocabulary instruction, color-coding, graphic organizers to provide access for our English learners.